Home » India » Delhi » National Museum of India

 Tribal Lifestyle of Northeast India Gallery:

 Explore the vibrant cultures of Northeast India in this dedicated gallery.
-Known as the “Seven Sisters and One Brother” states, this region is a treasure trove of diverse traditions and arts.
+Known as the “Seven Sisters and One Brother, this region is a treasure trove of diverse traditions and arts.
 The gallery showcases a rich array of traditional artifacts, including clothing, jewelry, paintings, wood carvings, and more.
 Discover the unique lifestyles, handicrafts, and personal adornments of various tribal groups that contribute to the rich tapestry of North East India’s heritage.

 Sharan Rani Bakliwal’s Musical Instruments Gallery:

 The Sharan Rani Bakliwal Musical Instruments Gallery, named after India’s Sarod Maestro, showcases a diverse collection of musical instruments.
 Donated by Padamshree (Late) Mrs. Sharan Rani Bakliwal, this gallery features instruments from tribal, folk, and classical backgrounds.
 It also includes some 19th-century Western instruments.
 Divided into Wind, String, and Percussion categories, the collection offers a comprehensive view of musical heritage.
-A bamboo sculpture of Goddess Saraswati playing the Veena adds to the gallery’s charm.
+A bamboo sculpture of the Goddess Saraswati playing the Veena adds to the gallery’s charm.

 Step into the Wood Carving Gallery to explore a captivating collection not only from India but also from Nepal, Central India, and Tibet.
 This gallery showcases India’s wood carving legacy, highlighting styles from the 17th to 19th centuries, including Rajasthan, Gujarat, Odisha, and South India.
 Discover decorative and practical objects, architectural elements, and sculptures.
 A remarkable highlight is a 9th-century wooden pillar, the oldest in the museum.
-This gallery, which Anamika Pathak is the curator of, offers a fascinating look into the traditions of wood carving artistry.
+This gallery, of which Anamika Pathak is the curator, offers a fascinating look into the traditions of wood carving artistry.

 Arms and Armour Gallery at the National Museum of India: